Your Payment and Performance Bond Broker

 What is a surety company?

 A surety company is typically a company that provides surety bonds.
 That is, a guarantee on behalf of a contractor or other Obligor.
 In the modern U.S., most surety companies are subsidiaries of insurance companies.
-The surety company will underwrite a contractor and then provide the surety guarantee to the owner of the project.
-Some of the things that a surety company will look at are:
+They will underwrite a contractor and then provide the surety guarantee to the owner of the project.
+Some of the things that they will look at are:

-- surety bond service – a good surety bond service is one that can provide a bond that meets your particular needs.
-So, what you need to look for in a surety bond service is one that provides a wide variety of offerings through a variety of sureties.
+- surety bond service – a good service is one that can provide a bond that meets your particular needs.
+So, what you need to look for is one that provides a wide variety of offerings through a variety of sureties.

 - premium in insurance – a premium in insurance is the cost for the insurance.
 It is the same thing in the surety world.
 A premium is paid for the cost of the bond being acquired.
 The insurance premium is based on the pooling of the risk across similarly situated entities.